Baked Flounder with Tartar Sauce

-For a fresh take on flounder, Phyllis Schmalz, Kansas City, Kansas, came up with an oven-baked, lightly breaded fillet teamed with tarragon tartar sauce.
-Lake perch, tilapia, sole and orange roughy work just as well in her recipe.
+For a fresh take on flounder, I came up with an oven-baked, lightly breaded fillet teamed with tarragon tartar sauce.
+Lake perch, tilapia, sole and orange roughy work just as well in this recipe. —Phyllis Schmalz, Kansas City, Kansas

 - 1/3 cup dry bread crumbs